liflab/labpal-site/FantasticWindmill/content/manual/saving.md

 By default, LabPal will look for every `.labo` file that is found in the folder; if multiple such files are found, they will be all merged together at startup.
 Look out for old files that are no longer in use, as they could mess up with your data or event prevent it from being loaded (see below).

 If you call `--preload` and no file is found, a message will be displayed at the command line and LabPal will start with an empty lab instead.

+## <a name="notebook">Export a lab notebook</a>

+Suppose you want to show your experimental results (plots, tables, or individual values) to another person, without requiring this person to download and start your lab with the [`--preload` feature](#preloading).
+You can do this by creating a **lab notebook**.
+To create a notebook, go to the *Status* page in the web interface and click on the "Save notebook" button.
+The generation of the notebook can take a few seconds, depending on the size of your lab, so please be patient.

+A notebook is a ZIP archive, with the contents of all the pages in the web interface, saved as static HTML files.
+A person that receives such a notebook can unzip the file, open `index.html` in a web browser, and from then on, navigate a static version of your lab's web interface.
+Most buttons in this interface still work: for example, clicking on the *Plots* button will take you to the Plots page, showing all the plots in the state they were when the notebook was created.
+The same is true of the *Experiments*, *Tables* and *Macros* pages: a user can still click on individual experiments or tables, and see their contents.
+This way, it is possible to save and pass around a "read-only" version of the web interface.

+Since the notebook is just a folder of static images and HTML files, it can also be uploaded to a web server.
+However, since no lab is running, some of LabPal features obviously don't work: experiments cannot be sent to the lab assistant, and the [data provenance](provenance.html) features are not accessible.
+In the web interface, buttons that do not work within a notebook are greyed out and have no effect when clicked.
+The web interface also displays a message on each page, reminding users that they are not running an actual lab, but are merely looking at a static snapshot that was generated beforehand.

+The lab notebook feature is intended for *viewing* results by a person.
+If your goal is to export the lab's data to process it externally, you should rather consider using the `.labo` save file, or export tables as CSV text files (both features are available in LabPal).

 ## <a name="serialization">Be careful with serialization</a>